Illusive7Man/ObservableForms/README.md

 ## Functionality
 A `FormControl` represents a single form element, e.g. a single text input, or a set of radio inputs with the same name, and a `FormGroup` represents a collection of those controls, e.g. a form.<br/>
-These objects have properties describing the elements they reference, such as:
+Some of the properties representing the referenced element(s) are:
 - value
 - touched&emsp;- _has the user interacted with the element(s) at all_
 - dirty&emsp;&emsp;&nbsp; - _has the user changed element(s) value_
 - valid
 - disabled

-along with the methods to change these properties, and observable streams, `valueChanges` and `statusChanges`, that track the value and status (valid, invalid or disabled) of the element(s).<br/>
+Also, methods to change these properties are provided, along with the observable streams, such as `valueChanges` and `statusChanges` that track the value and status (valid, invalid or disabled) of the element(s).<br/>
-These properties and methods were designed to replace the usual handling of events and changing of attributes when working with a form, and make the implementation of form validation and custom form behavior as straightforward as possible.
+These properties and methods were designed to replace the usual handling of events and changing of attributes when working with a form, and make the implementation of form validation and custom form logic as straightforward as possible.

 <a name="usage"/>